microsoft/WindowsProtocolTestSuites/CONTRIBUTING.md

 * Include a description of what your change intends to do.
 Have clear commit messages, e.g. "Add feature", "Fix issue", "Add test cases for protocol"
 * Follow the code conventions of the existing code.
 * Include the update to the specific document if you add new cases or new configurations.
-	* If a new test case is added to a test suite, the corresponding test design spec must be updated.
+	* If a new test case is added to a test suite, the corresponding test design specification must be updated.
 	* If a new configuration is added to a test suite, the corresponding user guide must be updated.

 After we receive the pull request, we will do code review and give you feedback.